-For larger N, the $R_i$ are identical in the first four columns, with zeros in the remaining 2N-4 columns.
+For larger N, the R_i are identical in the first sixteen columns, with zeros in the remaining 8N-16 columns.

-&lt;sup>10 The regressions underlying our hypothesis tests are modelled after the regression reported in Table I, Column 3 on page 131 of Bruckner (2013).
+15The regressions underlying our hypothesis tests are modelled after the regression reported in Table I, Column 3 on page 131 of Bruckner (2013).

-&lt;sup>11 The corresponding restriction matrices for N=2 are given by:
+16The corresponding restriction matrices for N=2 are given by:

-datasets consist of eight variables.
-We again used the maximum number of time periods (T=18) while allowing N to take values equal to 5, 10, 15, and 17 across the different experiments.
-We followed the same procedure as previously in constructing synthetic panel datasets to resemble these two additional datasets.
+The final two studies are datasets that were used in the Monte Carlo simulations of Reed and Ye, published in Applied Economics in 2011.
+The datasets consist of only two variables, a tax variable and an economic growth variable.19 In both cases, we use the maximum number of time periods (T=40) while allowing N to take values equal to 5, 10, 15, 20, and 25.
+In constructing synthetic panel datasets to resemble these additional datasets, we followed the same procedure that we described for the Grunfeld data.

-Table 3 repeats the analysis of Table 2, focussing on the Type I error rates associated with testing restrictions $R_1$ , $R_2$ , and $R_3$ .
-The top panel reports the experiments using the synthetic datasets derived from the Bruckner data.
-As was the case with the Grunfeld datasets, hypothesis tests which rely on asymptotic critical values (Column 1) generally perform poorly, with rejection rates ranging from 0.114 to 0.768.
-The latter value is not exceptional for the Parks estimator (see, for example, Table 2 in Beck and Katz, 1995; and Figures 5 and 6 in Moundigbaye et al., 2018).
+Table 3 repeats the analysis of Table 2, focusing on the Type I error rates associated with testing restrictions R_1 , R_2 , and R_3 .
+Panel A reports on the experiments using the synthetic datasets derived from the Bruckner data.
+As was the case with the Grunfeld datasets, hypothesis tests using the FGLS(Parks) estimator and χ^2 critical values (Column 2) generally perform poorly, with rejection rates ranging from 0.114 to 0.764.
+The latter value is not exceptional for the FGLS(Parks) estimator (see, for example, Table 2 in Beck and Katz, 1995; and Figures 5 and 6 in Moundigbaye et al., 2018).

-The bootstrap (Column 2) again does much better, producing type I error rates that have a mean rate of 0.031 and stay within 0.034 of the nominal 0.05 test size.
-The PCSE approach (Column 3) does slightly better than the bootstrap with this data set.
-Rejection rates have a mean value across all experiments of 0.045 and stay within 0.022 of the nominal size.
+The bootstrap (Column 3) again does much better, producing type I error rates that have a mean rate of 0.030 with a standard deviation of 0.010.
+The PCSE approach (Column 4) does slightly better than the bootstrap with this data set.
+Rejection rates have a mean value across all experiments of 0.044 with a standard deviation of 0.011.
 The fact that the PCSE can, in some circumstances, do very well, is not surprising (see, for example, Table 5, Columns 3 and 4 in Moundigbaye et al., 2018).